Microservices: Antipatterns

+Challenges

+Microservices are susceptible to the fallacies of distributed computing – a series of misconceptions that can lead to significant issues in software development and deployment.

+Code sharing challenges

+Ideally, microservices follow a "share-nothing" architecture.
+However, in practice, microservices architectures often encounter situations where code must be shared across services.
+Common approaches to addressing this challenge include utilizing separate shared libraries for reusable components (e.g., a security library), replicating stable modules with minimal changes across services, or, in certain cases, consolidating multiple microservices into a single service to reduce complexity.
+Each approach has its advantages and trade-offs, depending on the specific context and requirements.

+Best practices

+Richards & Ford in Fundamentals of software architecture (2020) propose each microservice should have its own architectural characteristics (a.k.a. non functional requirements), and architects should not define uniform characteristics for the entire distributed system.

+To avoid having to coordinate deployments across different microservices, Sam Newman suggests keeping the interfaces of microservices stable and making backwards-compatible changes as interfaces evolve.
+On the topic of testing, Newman in Building Microservices (2015) proposes consumer-driven contract testing as a better alternative to traditional end-to-end testing in the context of microservices.
+He also suggests the use of log aggregation and metrics aggregation as well as distributed tracing tools to ensure the observability of systems composed of microservices.

 Technologies

 Computer microservices can be implemented in different programming languages and might use different infrastructures.
-Therefore, the most important technology choices are the way microservices communicate with each other (synchronous, asynchronous, UI integration) and the protocols used for the communication (RESTful HTTP, messaging, GraphQL ...).
+Therefore, the most important technology choices are the way microservices communicate with each other (synchronous, asynchronous, UI integration) and the protocols used for the communication (e.g. RESTful HTTP, messaging, GraphQL).
 In a traditional system, most technology choices like the programming language impact the whole system.
 Therefore, the approach to choosing technologies is quite different.

 The Eclipse Foundation has published a specification for developing microservices, Eclipse MicroProfile.

 Service mesh

 In a service mesh, each service instance is paired with an instance of a reverse proxy server, called a service proxy, sidecar proxy, or sidecar.
-The service instance and sidecar proxy share a container, and the containers are managed by a container orchestration tool such as Kubernetes, Nomad, Docker Swarm, or DC/OS.
+The service instance and sidecar proxy share a container, and the containers are managed by a container orchestration tool such as Kubernetes, Docker Swarm, or DC/OS.
 The service proxies are responsible for communication with other service instances and can support capabilities such as service (instance) discovery, load balancing, authentication and authorization, secure communications, and others.

-In a service mesh, the service instances and their sidecar proxies are said to make up the data plane, which includes not only data management but also request processing and response.
-The service mesh also includes a control plane for managing the interaction between services, mediated by their sidecar proxies.

-A comparison of platforms

-Implementing a microservice architecture is very difficult.
-There are many concerns (see table below) that any microservice architecture needs to address.
-Netflix developed a microservice framework to support their internal applications, and then open-sourced many portions of that framework.
-Many of these tools have been popularized via the Spring Framework – they have been re-implemented as Spring-based tools under the umbrella of the Spring Cloud project.
-The table below shows a comparison of an implementing feature from the Kubernetes ecosystem with an equivalent from the Spring Cloud world.
-One noteworthy aspect of the Spring Cloud ecosystem is that they are all Java-based technologies, whereas Kubernetes is a polyglot runtime platform.